+(6) $$\psi = 1 + \varepsilon B_1(a) + \varepsilon^2 B_2(a) + \cdots$$ finite analogues of the series (4), (5) and (6) are increasingly accurate approximations as $\varepsilon \rightarrow 0$ and as the number of terms in the series increase.
+For a table-top pendulum of the sort used by Galileo, the result is a measurable effect, one that is just slightly less than the effect due to linear air resistance and one comparable in magnitude to other known corrections such as the flexibility in the wire.
 As is typical of singular problems, in the quadratic damping case the idealization is non-Galilean (uncontrollable, harmful), and no Galilean idealization is available to underwrite the explanation.
-For the equation of motion (2) with small ε , a simple harmonic oscillator solution with fixed amplitude and period works well over a short timescales.
-Over long timescales, however, qualitatively new behaviours arise that need to be incorporated into the idealization, such as the increase in oscillation period and decrease in amplitude (going to zero).
-For any non-zero ε , the long-timescale behaviour remains qualitatively different from the $\epsilon = 0$ behaviour.
-This well-known characteristic of singular perturbation problems is sometimes represented as a failure of a regular limit relation, where T schematically stands for the theory in question (Nickles 1973).
-To put the point another way, there is no smooth deformation from the phase space trajectory of the simple harmonic oscillator to the phase space portrait of the quadratically damped oscillator.
+For equation of motion (2) with small ε , a simple harmonic oscillator solution with fixed amplitude and period works well over a short timescales.
+Over long timescales, however, qualitatively new behaviours arise that need to be incorporated into the idealization, such as the increase in oscillation period and decrease in amplitude.
+For any non-zero ε , the long-timescale behaviour remains qualitatively different from the $\varepsilon = 0$ behaviour.
+This well-known characteristic of singular perturbation problems is sometimes represented schematically as a failure of a regular limit relation, where T stands for the theory in question (Nickles 1973).
+To put the point another way, there is no smooth deformation from the phase space trajectory of the simple harmonic oscillator to the phase space trajectory of the quadratically damped oscillator.